agbrs/agb/book/src/platformer/06_the_player.md

 }
 ```

-The opposing-direction trick is subtle but important: if you're moving right and press left, we double the deceleration so the character responds immediately.
-When on the ground, we also double the acceleration for snappier movement.
+When on the ground, we double the acceleration for snappier movement.

 # Step 3: Jumping and gravity